-Risk management provides a Quarterly Risk Reporting which describes material risks and provides the recipients with an evaluation of DKV Belgium's risk position.
-Risks are considered to be material when having potentially significant impact on DKV Belgium or when DKV Belgium's Risk Management qualitatively rates a risk as noteworthy.
+Risk management provides a Quarterly Risk Reporting and risk dashboard which describes material risks and provides the recipients with an evaluation of DKV Belgium's risk position.
+Risks are considered to be material when having potentially significant impact on DKV Belgium or when DKV Belgium's Risk Management rates a risk as noteworthy.